- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 Who Might Want to Spend Less Time in Osaka

 A lot of people don’t like Osaka.
 It’s a bit brasher than other parts of Japan, not as genteel.
-You’re more likely to see rubbish here than a lot of other places in Japan, and, some areas have a large homeless population.
+You’re more likely to see rubbish here than in many other places in Japan, and some areas have a large homeless population.

 It’s also the only place I’ve seen in Japan with an overt red light district (although you’re very unlikely to just stumble across this).
-If all of that doesn’t fit your image of your perfect Japan trip then, you’ll want to spend less time in Osaka.
+If all that doesn’t fit your image of your perfect Japan trip, you’ll want to spend less time in Osaka.

-If you’re not a city person.
-If you’ve already done Tokyo, then Osaka might feel a bit same same but different to you and you’d be better off spending more time in traditional areas like Kyoto, natural areas like Hakone, or more off-the-beaten-track destinations.
+It will also not be in your top ten if you’re not a city person.
+If you’ve already done Tokyo, then Osaka might feel a bit ‘same same but different’ to you, and you’d be better off spending more time in traditional areas like Kyoto, natural areas like Hakone or around Mount Fuji, or more off-the-beaten-track destinations.

 We’ve also had a look at how long you need in Kyoto.